-During Exams/Quizzes
+During Exams

 Exams will be formatted as Canvas quizzes.
 Exams will take place during class time and you will need access to a computer with reliable internet access but you will not need a webcam or a microphone.
-If you are unable to take the quizzes during class time (e.g., class time is in the middle of the night in your time zone, you have child care obligations), please describe your situation in the Student Survey for remote learning (available the first week of class) and a more reasonable exam time will be arranged.
+If you are unable to take the quizzes during class time (e.g., class time is in the middle of the night in your time zone), please describe your situation in the Student Survey for remote learning and a more reasonable exam time will be arranged.
+You may bring your laptop and write the exam in the lecture hall.
+Exams will not take the full class period and there will be lecture after each exam.